The Puterach and Pudrac stones

 Location

 The stone and its plinth are located on private land where the owners kindly allow lifters to lift the stone.
-They also have an Instagram page and now record attempts in their visitor’s book.
+They also have an Instagram page and now record attempts in their visitor book.
+Curious horses live in the field, so be aware that they may come close to you and your belongings.
+Please do not bring dogs into the field.

-The site is now also home to the Monachyle Stone (120kg, 265lbs) which was moved here from nearby after it was damaged by fire.
+The site is now also home to the Monachyle Stone (120kg, 265 lb) which was moved here from nearby after it was damaged by fire.
 The Monachyle Stone should not be lifted to the Pudrac plinth due to the risk of excessive wear and damage to the plinth.

 The Puterach and Pudrac stones.